dududududulu/InterfaceDemo/README.md

     cd project-name
     npm start
     ```
-    Wait until it says ```webpack compiled successfully``` and open the application in the browser at http://localhost:3000/.
-You should be able to see the following page.
+    Wait until a webpage (http://localhost:3000/project-name) pop up and then you should be able to see the following page.
 Note that you have to **keep the terminal window open** for the page to keep updated.
     ![react-localhost](https://i.postimg.cc/RVyWSF4F/react-localhost.png)

   - To open your application folder in VSCode, open another terminal or comman prompt window and type: